Skip to content

 • Offer financial, insurance and legal services for sale to the public by third parties

-Age UK works with the Age UK network of over 130 independent charities to deliver charitable services in the UK.
-Age International works internationally through a network of partners and agencies, largely as the UK member of the HelpAge International global network.
+Age UK works with the Age UK network of over c.120 independent charities to deliver charitable services in the UK.
+Age International works internationally through a network of partners and agencies, largely as the UK member the of HelpAge International global network.

 Policies